djbrieck/brieckspro/content/posts/make-gif-iPhone-iPad/index.md

 1. Open the [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) application.

+2. Go to All Shortcuts

-2. Click +
+3. Click `+`

-Search for 'gif'
+4. Search for 'gif'

-Select Make gif
+5. Select `Make GIF`

-Configure it to prompt for selecting a photo
+6. Configure it to prompt for selecting a photo

-Press play button to run the new shortcut
+7. Press play button to run the new shortcut

-Select video to convert
+8. Select video to convert

-After conversion
+9. After conversion

-Click the share button and save as an image or file
+10. Click the share button and save as an image or file